Best Pass for London: Guide to Choosing (2026)

 - Go to Tiqets official website and proceed with the reservation

-- Select dates and times NOW: at the time of purchase, you must select day and time slot for each individual attraction.
+- Select your dates and times NOW: at the time of purchase, you must select the day and time slot for each individual attraction.

 - After making the payment, you will receive the pass in digital format via email, ready to show from your phone.